 - In the same pot, add more olive oil and add mushroom.
 Saute mushroom for about 3-5 minutes.
 Set aside.

-- Bring back mushroom and the beef with its juices back to the pan.
-Add the wine, beef broth, water, bay leaf and thyme.
-Stir with a wooden spoon to loosen any brown bits from the bottom of the pan.
-Bring to a boil.
-Cover the pot with a lid, transfer to the preheated oven, and braise for 2 hours.
+- Stir with a wooden spoon to loosen any brown bits from the bottom of the pan.
+Allow it to reach boiling point.
+Cover the pot with a lid, move it to the oven that's already heated, and let it braise for a duration of 2 hours.

 - 5 minutes before remove the pot from the oven, add 2 tablespoons of arrow flour in a small pot with a little water.
 Mix all well to combine.

 - Remove the pot from the oven.
 And add arrow flour mixture and mix well.
 Fish out the bay leaf and discard.
-Adjust seasoning if necessary.
-Garnish with fresh parsley, if desired.
-Enjoy!

 Tips